jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 in head with a hammer repeatedly every time I encountered the same topic day after day, each time unable to actually absorb and assimilate the details for any meaningful retention.

+Spend time reviewing and interacting with your mental scenes.
+Close your eyes and walk through them.
+As you review, reach out to touch every object to make it real, as if you're there in the scene.